By Ruth Doherty

 A new backsplash is easy to install – as long as you have the right tools.

 'Both bathroom and kitchen backsplashes are easy to install if you like DIY,' says Kamila Chalfin.
-'Backsplashes tend to be a fairly small area, providing you with a cost effective option that will completely transform your space, especially if you choose a bold pattern or shape.
+'Backsplashes tend to be a fairly small area, providing you with a cost effective option that can completely transform your space while minimizing kitchen tile costs, especially if you choose a bold pattern or shape.

 'Always make sure you follow installation guides and have everything you need before starting – with tiling, it's important you have a plan right from the start.

-'Remember to decide what laying pattern you want – whether it’s a straightforward brick design or something more interesting like a herringbone pattern – and select your grout color in advance as this can completely transform the overall look.
+'Remember to decide what laying pattern you want to include in your kitchen wall decor ideas – whether it’s a straightforward brick design or something more interesting like a herringbone pattern – and select your grout color in advance, as this can completely transform the overall look.
 Contrasting grouts will make the tiles truly pop.

 Kevin Lamming says your laying pattern can determine whether it's an easy or slightly trickier job, and being prepared is essential.
 'A backsplash is easy to install if properly prepared beforehand.
 This means selecting the correct cutting equipment based on the tile in question and having everything needed to hand.